lcalvarez/yelp_analysis/README.md

   - Lock-down user and db permissions structure on jupyterhub and mongodb.
   - Use SSL for connections over the internet.
   - Dockerize terraform and ansible requirements with 'yelp_analysis' repo.
+  - Do not use admin access keys but specific keys for creating infrastructure

 References: